8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/content.md

 {!! dateblock !!}

 In 2005 I was attending university, one year to go.
 I was also working for a credit union in Ohio.
-I made a promise to myself that if I was working at the same place, in the same capacity one year *after* I graduated, I wouldn't be working there anymore.
+I made a promise to myself that if I was working at the same place, in the same capacity one year *after* graduation, I wouldn't be working there anymore.

-*Two year and a lot of twists, turns, bumps, bruises, and bouts of depression later.*
+*Two years and a lot of twists, turns, bumps, bruises, and bouts of depression later.*

-I quit the credit union one year after I graduated university.
-I moved out the apartment I had been living in as I had no income and no job; I stayed at a friend's house who I had been housesitting for while her and her family were on assignment.
+One year after graduating, I quit.
+Having no income, job, or prospects, I moved out of my apartment and into the house of a friend I had been housesitting for.
 (It was her idea and I initially turned it down.)
 I consolidated and purged everything I owned until I could fit it all in my used Hyundai Elantra from circa 2000.

-I probably could have gone back to the boutique advertising agency I had worked at for a bit while testing things out but, after reflecting on life for a while and reading a couple self-help books in her library, I decided I needed to get out of Ohio.
+I probably could have gone back to the boutique advertising agency I worked at for a bit but, after reflecting on life for a while and reading a couple self-help books in her library, I decided I needed to get out of Ohio.

 I found a roommate situation in Atlanta, Georgia and moved down there.

 *Long story short.*

-I received an email one day by accident asking a different Josh if they could look at the email newsletter code and figure out why something wasn't working.
-I replied stating that I'm pretty sure I wasn't the intended recipient, that I had applied for a gig with the person and was turned down, and how I thought their email newsletter could be fixed.
+I received an email one day by accident asking a different Josh if they could look at the cod of an email newsletter to fix a bug.
+I replied stating I'm pretty sure I wasn't the intended recipient, that I had applied for a gig with the person and was turned down, and how I thought their email newsletter could be fixed.

 The reply came instantly: Sorry, yes, wrong Josh.
 Thanks for the help.
 I might have something for you.